 With injuries to Brian Elliott and Michal Neuvirth, the Flyers wasted no time in finding a competent goaltender.

 General manager Ron Hextall acquired Petr Mrazek from the Detroit Red Wings late Monday night in exchange for a conditional fourth-round pick in 2018 and a conditional third-round pick in 2019.
-According to sources, the Flyers were also in discussions with Toronto regarding Calvin Pickard but ultimately settled for Mrazek.
+According to a league source, the Flyers were also in discussions with Toronto regarding goaltender Calvin Pickard, but ultimately settled on Mrazek.

-Hextall confirmed if the Flyers make the playoffs and Mrazek wins five regular season games, the 2018 fourth-round pick becomes a third rounder.
-If the Flyers advance to the Eastern Conference Finals and Mrazek wins six playoff games, the third-round pick then becomes a second rounder.
+•For the 2018 fourth-round pick, if the Flyers make the playoffs and Mrazek wins five regular season games, it becomes a third-round pick.
+If the Flyers advance to the conference finals and Mrazek wins six playoff games, it becomes a second-round pick.

-Hextall had reportedly turned down Mrazek for a third-round pick last week, according to Helene St. James of the Detroit Free Press, but that was prior to Neuvirth's injury Sunday against the Rangers.
-Hextall also announced that Neuvirth is out "long-term" meaning weeks and not days, and quite possibly the remainder of the regular season.
+Hextall had reportedly turned down Mrazek for a third-round pick just last week, according to Helene St. James of the Detroit Free Press, but that was prior to Michal Neuvirth's injury Sunday against the Rangers.

-Mrazek is expected to join the Flyers for Tuesday's morning skate.
+Mrazek is expected to join the Flyers Tuesday and back up Alex Lyon for Tuesday's game against the Montreal Canadiens.